-With the busy lifestyle many individuals maintain, it’s easy to see why nursing homes are so relied upon for seniors who are no longer fully capable to care for themselves.
+With the busy lifestyle many individuals maintain, it’s easy to see why nursing homes are so relied upon for seniors who are no longer fully capable of caring for themselves.
 Unfortunately, because of their need for assistance and care, it’s these individuals who are also more vulnerable and susceptible to unforgivable actions.While the physical abuse of seniors is one of the most disgusting acts a person can perform, financial exploitation of the elderly is just as damaging and often occurs more than any other form of abuse.
 Learn what financial exploitation of seniors is and how to watch for it below.

 Common Forms of Financial Exploitation Your Loved One Might Have Suffered

 - Theft – This occurs far too often in nursing homes and involves a caretaker physically stealing money or other items from an elderly resident.